 As sports betting involves results influenced by unpredictable variables, you have no deterministic edge as a bettor.
 Sportsbooks actively use betting systems to help set more accurate and enticing odds.
 They also factor in a commission of around 10% into their odds calculation.
 This creates a de facto edge on every wager they accept.

-So, it makes sense that creating your own betting systems can help to counter this edge and optimize your own chances of winning.
-Specific systems may also focus on minimizing losses or maximizing returns, depending on your appetite for risk and preferred wagering strategy.
+So, it makes sense that creating your own sports betting systems that work can help to counter this edge and optimize your own chances of winning.
+Specific systems may also focus on minimizing losses or maximizing returns, depending on your risk appetite and preferred wagering strategy.
 We’ll use the classic ‘Martingale’ system for our example.
 This system works as an effective football betting system.

 The Martingale system aims to maximize each win’s value.
 Typically, you’ll double your unit bet after every loss.
 Conversely, bettors will wager their base stake immediately after a win.
 In sports betting, you’ll also target even matchups where the implied probability of at least two outcomes is close to 50%.